Graphic communication: History

+Along with the development of paper, the advancement of type is important in the history of graphic communication.
+Without the right typeface or font, communication would be harder and less efficient.
+The earliest writing can be found in Ancient Mesopotamia, which consisted of pictographic drawings, numerals, and personal names.
+This form of writing led to the development of the Egyptian hieroglyphics.
+Egyptians retained pictographic communication, using symbols and drawings to depict objects or beings.
+Eventually, the creation of movable type, invented by Bi Sheng in Ancient China, transformed the way type was used.
+Type has since evolved to modern type, which features different typefaces and easier ways of typing.

 Graphic communication topics

+This image combines different techniques to create this graphic.

 Graphics

-Graphics are visual presentations on some surface, such as a wall, canvas, computer screen, paper, or stone to brand, inform, illustrate, or entertain.
+Graphics are visual presentations on some surface, such as a wall, canvas, computer screen, paper, or stone, to brand, inform, illustrate, or entertain.
 Examples are photographs, drawings, line art, graphs, diagrams, typography, numbers, symbols, geometric designs, maps, engineering drawings, or other images.
 Graphics often combine text, illustration, and color.
-Graphic design may consist of the deliberate selection, creation, or arrangement of typography alone, as in a brochure, flier, poster, web site, or book without any other element.
-Clarity or effective communication may be the objective, association with other cultural elements may be sought, or merely, the creation of a distinctive style.
+Graphic design may consist of the deliberate selection, creation, or arrangement of typography alone, as in a brochure, flier, poster, website, or book without any other element.
+Clarity or effective communication may be the objective.
+Association with other cultural elements may be sought, or merely the creation of a distinctive style.

 Graphics can be functional or artistic.
 The latter can be a recorded version, such as a photograph, or an interpretation by a scientist to highlight essential features, or an artist, in which case the distinction with imaginary graphics may become blurred.

 Communication

 Communication is the process whereby information is imparted by a sender to a receiver via a medium.
-It requires that all parties have an area of communicative commonality.
+It requires that all parties share a communicative common ground.
 There are auditory means, such as speaking, singing and sometimes tone of voice, and nonverbal, physical means, such as body language, sign language, paralanguage, touch, eye contact, by using writing.
 Communication is defined as a process by which we assign and convey meaning in an attempt to create shared understanding.
 This process requires a vast repertoire of skills in intrapersonal and interpersonal processing, listening, observing, speaking, questioning, analyzing, and evaluating.
-If you use these processes it is developmental and transfers to all areas of life: home, school, community, work, and beyond.
+If you use these processes, they are developmental and transfer to all areas of life: home, school, community, work, and beyond.
 It is through communication that collaboration and cooperation occur.